-Lipi lives in Khulna, the southern district of Bangladesh frequently affected by hurricanes and cyclones.
+Lipi lives in Khulna, a southern district of Bangladesh frequently affected by flooding and cyclones.
 Over a million households were destroyed when Cyclone Sidr hit the region in 2007.

 Lipi’s house was completely flattened.
 She slept under the open sky with her infant without regular food or water for days.

 “I was married when I was just a child”, says Lipi.
 “With a big family, we could hardly eat three regular meals a day, and my father thought I would be better off married”